bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 babel-message-log:
 : A reference or url link to a file that contains a timestamped log of messages received and sent on babel-udp-port on all interfaces.
-  File format MUST be readable by Wireshark 1.8 or later and use the applicable file format extension in the filename.
+  The {{libpcap}} file format with .pcap file extension SHOULD be supported for message log files.
 Logging is enabled / disabled by babel-message-log-enable.

 babel-neighbors: